 Grace has a life-long passion for America’s parks and the outdoors.
-As a young girl, Grace and her family spent summers camping and hiking at national parks across the country and has continued this tradition with her own family.
+As a young girl, Grace and her family spent summers camping and hiking at national parks across the country and she continued this tradition with her own family.

-In addition, she has overseen the strengthening and diversification of the National Park Trust Board, the establishment of a Leadership Council, the rebuilding of NPT’s staff and operations, the development of foundation/corporate partners and collaborators, and the redesign of its websites and communications and branding strategy.
-She is also responsible for the enhancement and the development of key partnerships and collaborations with government, conservation, education and health organizations, including the Department of the Interior, First Lady Michelle Obama’s Let’s Move! initiative, the President's Every Kid in a Park program, National Park Service, American Academy of Pediatrics, NFL Players Association, US Army Corps of Engineers, U.S. Forest Service, Outdoor Alliance for Kids, Children and Nature Network, and numerous independent, public charter, and public schools across the country.
+During her tenure at NPT, Grace has overseen the strengthening and diversification of the National Park Trust Board, the establishment of a Leadership Council, the rebuilding of NPT’s staff and operations, the development of foundation/corporate partners and collaborators, and the redesign of its websites and communications and branding strategy.
+She also is responsible for the enhancement and the development of key partnerships and collaborations with government, conservation, education and health organizations, including the Department of the Interior, First Lady Michelle Obama’s Let’s Move! initiative, the President's Every Kid in a Park program, National Park Service, American Academy of Pediatrics, US Army Corps of Engineers, U.S. Forest Service, Outdoor Alliance for Kids, Children and Nature Network, and numerous independent, public charter, and public schools across the country.